morete/kubevirt-basics-training/content/en/docs/05/53_ignition.md

 Make sure the key starts with ssh-rsa and copy the key to the `sshAuthorizedKeys` attribute.

 {{% details title="Task Hint" %}}
-Make sure you replace the `$USER` and the `passwordHash` and `sshAuthorizedKeys` hashes.
+Make sure you replace the `<user>` and the `passwordHash` and `sshAuthorizedKeys` hashes.
 Your Ignition configuration will look like this:
 ```yaml
 {
   "ignition": {